Flight delays. Flight cancellations. You’ve been denied boarding.

 What matters here isn’t the time of departure, but the time when plane arrives to your final destination and when the doors of the airplane are being opened.
 If it’s less than 3 hours later than originally planned, then it’s not worth filing a claim for airline compensation.

-Exception.
 If your flight is cancelled and you are notified of the cancellation less than 7 days before the scheduled time of departure.
-You choose a new flight offered by your airline, which departs not more than 1 hour before the original departure time.
-Under these circumstances you can file a claim for flight compensation also if the total delay is only 2 hours.
+And you choose a new flight offered by your airline, which departs not more than 1 hour before the original departure time.

 And you had been denied boarding.

-But it’s different in the case of an airport staff strike, when operations of the airport are paralyzed or slowed down - then most probably you’ll not be able to get compensation.
+It’s different in the case of an airport staff strike, when operations of the airport are paralyzed or slowed down - then most probably you’ll not be able to get compensation.
 Since it’s something out of your airline’s control.

-In all these situations when it’s not safe to fly, your flight may get delayed or even cancelled and you’ll not get flight compensation for that.
+In all these situations when it’s not safe to fly, your travel plans may get affected.

 That’s the same when flights are cancelled or delayed due to all kind of different circumstances all of whom are out of the airline’s control, usually called extraordinary circumstances.
 But don’t let yourself be fooled (and be extra attentive, when you hear or see it mentioned), because not always these words are used as they should be.